Insta360Develop/CameraSDK-Android/README.md

 ## <a name="CameraSDK初始化" />Initialization

-First add the maven address to your build file (`build.gradle` file in the project root directory)
+First, add the maven address to your build file (the `build.gradle` file in the project root directory)

 ```Groovy
 allprojects {